Ponsonby, Cumbria

-Ponsonby is a village and civil parish in the Borough of Copeland of the county of Cumbria, England.
+Ponsonby is a village and civil parish in the Cumberland district of the county of Cumbria, England.
 Ponsonby has a church which was constructed in 1840 and had further additions in 1874.
 Ponsonby is located along and just off the A595.
 It has a population of 205 according to the 2011 Census Data.

 Location

-Ponsonby is located along the A595 in the heart of the Copeland district in Cumbria and is on the edge of the Lake District National Park.
+Ponsonby is located along the A595 and is on the edge of the Lake District National Park.
 Ponsonby is 2.5 miles away from the next large village of Gosforth and 10.9 miles away from Whitehaven which is Ponsonby's nearest town.